 Meditation is a calming process that allows you to center yourself and joyfully experience the present moment.
-There are a myriad of meditation postures that you could try, most of which are easy to perform.
+There are many meditation postures that you could try; most of them are easy to achieve.
 A good Buddhist meditation posture should be comfortable.
-You shouldn’t strain your body to execute a particular pose.
-Fundamentally, although it does take some time to get used to sitting still, mind and body should be at ease, dignified and alert.
+You shouldn’t have to strain your body to execute a particular pose.
+Fundamentally, although it does take time to get used to sitting still, mind and body should be at ease, dignified and alert.

-Here are four factors to consider before performing any meditation posture:
+Here are four factors to consider before adopting any meditation posture:

-- Be comfortable.
-For your meditation session, you intend to absorb yourself with mindfulness.
+- Comfort.
+During your meditation session, you’ll be training in mindfulness.
 You don’t want unnecessary physical pain to become a major distraction when you’re on the cushion or leave its mark on you when the session is over.
-The meditation posture you assume should therefore be comfortable enough to allow you to successfully complete meditating without angsts of pain.
+The meditation posture you choose should be comfortable enough to allow you to sit mindfully without the angst of pain.

-- Be still.
-Let your body achieve a sense of stability and balance as you commence your practice.
+- Stillness.
+Let your body achieve a sense of stability and balance as you settle into your practice.
 You can find your balance by gently rocking your body forward, backward, then side to side (like a pendulum) until you’ve found your meditation posture sweet spot.
 Once you’ve found it, try to stay there.

-- Align your spine.
-As you assume your favorite meditation posture, remember that your back should be aligned with your neck and head.
-To simplify this, you could imagine that your entire spine is a stack of coins.
+- Alignment.
+As you settle into your favorite meditation posture, remember that your back should be as aligned as is comfortably possible.
+It may help to imagine that your entire spine is a stack of coins.
 If you lean too much in any direction, the coins will inevitably tumble over.

-Here are the top 5 Buddhist meditation postures
+Here are 5 tried and true Buddhist meditation postures

 - The Lotus Position